AleksandreJavakhishvili/Rove/README.md

 ### 4. Connect

 In the app: **Settings → Scan QR from the bridge** → point camera at the QR printed by the bridge.
 URL and token auto-fill, the app tests the connection, and you're in.
+If you run bridges on other machines on the same tailnet, they're discovered automatically — tap **Add all** when prompted (or pull-to-refresh the **Machines** screen).
+See [Multiple machines](#multiple-machines).

 ## Repo layout